Quantum Entanglement: Physics at its “Spookiest?”

 (Note here that all other combinations of plans are mathematically equivalent to plan type 1 or plan type 2 since ‘spin up’ and ‘spin down’ can be used interchangeably, as can ‘photon A’ and ‘photon B’)

-Given this, by way of Einstein’s hidden-information theory, there is a chance that plan type 2 outcomes do not display opposite spins and occasionally, are instead matching.
-Recalling that the orientations of the detectors are chosen randomly, in the stated example type 2 plan, this matching would occur if, for instance, photon A was tested in an upright orientation, resulting in ‘spin up’ but photon B was tested in the 120º orientation, also resulting in ‘spin up.’
+Given this, by way of Einstein’s hidden-information theory, there is a chance that plan type 2 outcomes do not display opposite spins and are instead matching.
+Recall that the orientations of the detectors are chosen randomly, and so, in the example type 2 plan, this matching would occur, for instance, if photon A was tested in an upright orientation, resulting in ‘spin up’ but photon B was tested in the 120º orientation, also resulting in ‘spin up.’
+It is important to recall here, that is is not a violation of conservation laws and neither is it a violation of quantum entanglement theory, since the two photons can only have identical ‘spins’ if they are measured in different orientations (in this case, upright for photon A and at a 120º angle for photon B).

 Einstein’s defiance to entanglement led him to propose the theory that entangled photons have some sort of intrinsic planning that enables them to always display opposite spins.
 The diagram above however, proves how Einstein’s theory failed to match experimental results.